 Environmental pollutants have been found to contribute to male infertility.
 These can come from living for extended periods in industrial regions (near factories, busy highways, refineries), agricultural regions, or parts of the world where water and air contamination are common.

 Working closely with toxic substances can reduce sperm count and lead to permanent infertility.
 Three of the most common types of environmental toxins that interfere with male fertility are:

 - Heavy metals

-The team at PRC can help you overcome your fertility challenges with a combination of innovative male infertility treatment protocols and personalized, integrated fertility strategies.
-Our team will provide you with treatment plans that respect your emotional and physical comfort.
 We are committed to offering the support you need to overcome your anxieties about your infertility, help you optimize your overall health, and improve your chances of achieving a successful pregnancy.